Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Experimental Section

 \subsection{Hydrogen concentration}

 The volumetric strain, $\varepsilon_{\mathrm{vol}}$, associated with the swelling of the grain due to hydrogen uptake can be written as \cite{Hofmann2015},

-where $n^{(A)}$ is the defect concentration for defect type $A$, and $\Omega^{(A)}$ is the relaxation volume for the specific defect type.
+where $C^{(A)}$ is the defect concentration for defect type $A$, and $\Omega_R^{(A)}$ is the relaxation volume for the specific defect type.
 The FCC metal lattice has two interstitial sites available for accommodating hydrogen atoms: octahedral (O) and tetrahedral (T) sites.
-In transition metals with FCC lattice, dissolved hydrogen atoms preferentially occupy the O site with larger free space than the T site \cite{Fukai2005}.
-We used a relaxation volume of $0.200 \pm 0.005$ for interstitial hydrogen in austenitic stainless steels \cite{Ulmer1993}.
-For our calculation, we assumed this value is similar for FCC 316 SS, and that all the interstitial hydrogen atoms reside in the O sites.
+In transition metals with FCC lattice, dissolved hydrogen atoms preferentially occupy the O site with larger free space than the T site \cite{Fukai2005}. $\Omega_R = 0.200 \pm 0.005$ was used for interstitial hydrogen in austenitic stainless steels \cite{Ulmer1993}.
+For the calculation, this value was assumed to be similar for FCC 316 SS, and that all the interstitial hydrogen atoms reside in the O sites.

-The volumetric strain relative to the initial volume at -3.4 h was calculated using the homogeneous strain, $e_{hkl}$ (Equation \ref{eq:homo_strain}),
+The volumetric strain relative to the initial volume at --3.4 h was calculated using the homogeneous strain, $e_{hkl}$ (Equation \ref{eq:homo_strain}),

 Thus, the concentration of hydrogen was determined as,

 The hydrogen concentrations presented in Figure \ref{fig:Fig1}b are reasonable when compared to values obtained from charging hydrogen into 316L SS \cite{Brass2006}.